Why is there no McDonalds in Cambodia?

 As things stand not only are we in the midst of a pandemic, but the local populace are far from rioting on the streets due to a lack of McNuggets.
 Quite simply until there is enough demand and willingness from both sides don’t be expecting a Sausage McMuffin in Phnom Penh any time soon.

-All hope is not lost though as there is a McDonalds Cambodia Facebook page that not only has a whopping 371 likes, but also offers a great forum for angry barang to vent demands fro McDonalds to enter Cambodia.
+All hope is not lost though as there is a McDonalds Cambodia Facebook page that not only has a whopping 371 likes, but also offers a great forum for angry barang to vent demands for McDonalds to enter Cambodia.
 Quite how successful these 371 voices will be is yet to be seen.

 Can I get a Big Mac in Phnom Penh?